Some of our Favorite Unforgettable Travel Experiences

 The photo to the right was actually seen in Paris at the Conciergerie — where she was briefly imprisoned — because sometimes when moments stop you in your tracks, as is what happened to me in Normandy?
 You forget to take a picture.

-What are some of your unforgettable moments from your travels, cooking vacations or otherwise?
+What are some of your unforgettable moments or best meals from your travels, cooking vacations or otherwise?

 By Liz Hall